nulogy/design-system/src/TopBar/README.md

 ## Accessibility

 - Menu sets the focus to the first in the menu when opened, returns the focus to the menu trigger when closed
+- When the Menu is opened, the focus is trapped within the menu
 - Supports keyboard navigation
 - Includes proper ARIA labels for the menu